rstemmer/musicdb/docs/source/usage/install.rst

 Execute the ``musicdb-check.sh`` script to see what dependencies are missing.
 In context of the install.sh script, the name of this script is a bit misleading.
-It only checks for dependencies.
+It only checks for dependencies needed by MusicDB to run.
 It does not check the installation.

 Install at least all mandatory (none optional) dependencies.
 You can use your system package manager or pythons package manager ``pip`` (``pip3`` on Debian) to install them.